Skip to Content

 • Download your pass on any mobile electronic device or print it at home

-Participating venues include the Tower of London, the Shard, and St. Paul’s Cathedral.
+Participating venues include the Tower of London, Westminster Abbey, the Shard, the London Eye, and St. Paul’s Cathedral.
 Get a handy digital guide with instructions to plan your itinerary.

 You have 60 days to use your attraction credits starting with your first choice.